javbotero/Outer-Coast/_includes/overview.md

 <strong>Educational Model</strong>

-Over the course of five weeks, students immerse themselves in two fast-paced, college-level academic courses; participate in a meaningful, work-based service program; and explore the powers and responsibilities of self-governance.
+Over the course of five weeks, students immerse themselves in three fast-paced, college-level academic courses; engage virtually in service to their communities and to the community of Sitka; and explore the powers and responsibilities of self-governance.
 Both inside and outside the classroom, Summer Seminar students will learn how to identify, analyze, and respond to the challenges that face the world today.

 ***

 <strong>Program Overview</strong>

-Read more in our detailed <a class="blue-text text-lighten-1" href="https://docs.google.com/document/d/1wAtxQPoqbolPe9YQuui9E3z--P9lxrwRlr9g4z9Ux44/edit" target="_blank">Program Overview</a>.
+Read more in our detailed <a class="blue-text text-lighten 1"href="https://docs.google.com/document/d/1KWtakxm8SLXioOaOEbdKde3d7x_hxK7Vd9vws-RrzRc/edit" target="_blank">Program Overview</a>.

-We will release more information as it becomes available, including course descriptions and application updates.
+Learn more about how to apply <a class="blue-text text-lighten 1"href="http://outercoast.org/summer/apply/" target="_blank">Here</a>.

+Applications will be accepted on a rolling basis through May 31.

+***

+<strong>Eligibility & Accessibility</strong>

+Current high school sophomores and juniors are eligible to apply.
+We hope to bring together high-potential students who are invested in community.
+We place a special emphasis on recruiting students from underserved backgrounds.
+The student body will be limited to Western Hemisphere time zones, to avoid asynchronous learning and maximize real-time community building.

+Outer Coast is committed to the virtual accessibility of the Summer Seminar for all students.
+As such, Outer Coast will work to provide access to the technology required for full participation in the Summer Seminar.
+If you are unable to apply online, or would prefer to apply by mail, please contact johnny@outercoast.org to request a paper application.

 ***

 <strong>Summer Seminar 2020 Course List</strong>

 **Intro to Applied Economics – The Economics of Rural Alaskan Water Utilities**